 The image above shows a nonbreeding Forster’s Tern (Sterna forsteri) that I photographed at Fort De Soto County Park in Florida during the month of February a few years ago.
 Note the dark bill and the dark mask with the pale nape on this bird.

-I wish I would have been able to photograph the Forster’s Terns as they raised their young but this was taken the day before the Bear River closed the roads for construction that summer.
+I wish I would have been able to photograph the Forster’s Terns as they raised their young but this was taken the day before the refuge closed the roads for construction that summer.
 It was a real pity too because this nest was not far from the gravel road of the auto tour route.
 Barring any unforeseen flooding this year the roads should remain open and I might just get the opportunity to photograph these graceful terns with their young.